SebSemos/villager_steve_model/README.md

 Note that there are some zombies textures in the SOW.
 I recommand to use Fresh animation pack in complement of mine.

+Guard Villagers textures should also be mergable.
+I might have overlooked a few of them, but due to the mess it became because it get 7 categories it will be as it... :p

 ____________________________________________________________________________________________________________________________________________________________
-`Items:`
+`Items and names:`

 There are a few item such as swords that change texture when renamed.
 Most of them are in the SOW pack.
 First made to be used with Chime mod, they were then rewrite to work with CITresnew
 Some weapon were displayed regarding the name of the mob wich hold them.
 This is a Chime feature and currently doesn't work with CIT.
 Mod owner said it was a upcoming feature.
 I will make it work again when so.
 For now you'll have to first rename the item, then give it to the mob.
-This is a great feature with the guard villager mod.
+This is a great immersive feature with the guard villager mod.

+You can get any texture by renaming a villager or a guard.
+The full list of possible names can be found in the main branch.
+You can also check the villager.properties in the optifine random folder.
+Guard villagers have their textures in the guard villagers asset subfolder, not the minecraft on.

 ____________________________________________________________________________________________________________________________________________________________